sksamuel/centurion/README.md

 ## Introduction

-Centurion is a JVM (written in Kotlin) toolkit for columnar and streaming formats.
+Centurion is a Kotlin toolkit for columnar and streaming formats.

 This library provides convenient methods to read, write and convert between the following formats: